relativitydev/transfer-api-samples/README.md

 DisplayTransferResult(uploadResult);
 ```

-There are **zero** differences in performing a download vs. upload.
+There are **zero** differences in performing a download vs. upload except the supplied transfer request object.

 ```csharp
 Console2.WriteLine("Basic download transfer started.");